Skip to main content

 Digital Detox: How Unplugging Before Bed Improves Sleep and Focus

-Checking your phone before you put the lights out has become an almost automatic habit.
-Checking social media for a few seconds, glancing at tomorrow’s emails, or shopping on the Internet for a few minutes does not seem harmful.
+Last updated: August 15, 2026 · 7 min read Checking your phone before you put the lights out has become an almost automatic habit.
+Checking social media for a few seconds, glancing at tomorrow's emails, or shopping online for a few minutes doesn't seem harmful.
 However, those few minutes can turn into hours, and the screen light is all you get to look at before going to sleep.
 What you think is a simple habit has an enormous impact on your energy, productivity, and mental health.
-Studies indicate that watching televisionat night disrupts the normal physical sleep process and does not allow one to rest appropriately.
-In addition to sleep, it takes away concentration and adds stress to the next day.
-This is why an increasing number of individuals are welcoming the idea of a digital detox, a period of purposely shutting off technology, and in particular, before going to sleep.
-This is about establishing healthier relationships with our devices to reclaim higher quality sleep, better concentration, and more relaxed...

 15 Reasons Why You Keep Waking Up at Night: Causes, Solutions, and Sleep Hacks That Actually Work